 Your little one will love learning new vocabulary, doing a word search, and more!
 Who knows – they may even be inspired to pursue a career in science!

 So what are you waiting for?
-Download these free food chain worksheets today and get started on your science lesson!
+Download these free printable science worksheets today and get started on your science lesson!

 What is a food chain?

 The food chain is a basic concept in elementary science.
 It describes the feeding relationships between different organisms in an ecosystem.

 At the most basic level, the food chain starts with plants, which use sunlight to convert energy from the sun into food.
 This food is then consumed by animals, which in turn may be eaten by other animals.
 The food chain ultimately ends with decomposers, which break down dead organisms and return their nutrients to the soil.

 While the food chain is a simplification of the complex web of life in an ecosystem, it provides a useful way to understand how energy and nutrients are passed from one organism to another.

 The worksheets in this printable pack require no advanced preparation.
 Just print and go!